agahemir/smfetch/README.md

 ![Alt text](https://i.imgur.com/9qXK0Ix.png "Screenshot")

 If you have bugs in the code or suggestions for improving the code, submit a pull request.
 I usually update the code on sundays.

+### What works and what doesn't
+The commands are for the linux kernel.
+Make sure lspci, uname, whoami commands are running on the system.
+Currently there is support for ASCII art for 4 distributions.
+However, the script can run on Debian, Arch, Ubuntu, Fedora, OpenSUSE, Alpine and Gentoo.